amandamarquis1/ElrondHolderSnapshot/README.md

 # ElrondHolderSnapshot
- A PHP script that hits the Elrond API to organzie the holders of a given NFT project
+ A PHP script that hits the Elrond API to organzie the holders of a given NFT project.